SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - It's great to be speaking here at TechFest
-- This is my first in-person conference after two remote events
+- This is my first in-person conference since 2019
-- It feels great to be back in the same room as other people
+- It feels great to be back in the same room as other people... real humans!
 - This is _The Next Generation of Front-End Architecture_
 - And before I being, I feel like I need to apologize
 - When I came up with the title of this talk...
-  - the connection to the Star Trek series didn't occur to me
+  - The connection to the Star Trek series didn't occur to me
 - So if you came here for a Star-Trek-themed talk, I'm sorry to disappoint you
 - But... if you're willing to stick around...
   - I think you'll enjoy this discussion of modern front-end architecture